+After Scheduling Surgery

-Afte r Scheduling Surgery Complete assigned Joint Education Class.
-Make sure you have someone who can drive you home and support you for at least four days after surgery.
-Make sure you have someone who can drive you to follow-up appointments for four to six weeks after surgery.
-Discuss pain management plan during your stay and once you leave the hospital/surgical area.
-Stop drinking alcohol and using smoking/tobacco products. patients who are currently prescribed a long-acting glucagon-like peptide-1 receptor agonist lication (see page 7 for full list), schedule when you should pause use of this medication: Daily dose - pause use day of procedure only Weekly dose - pause use 2 weeks prior to procedure 2 - 7 7 Days Before Surgery Confirm care partner is available during and after surgery.
-Plan meals for when you return home after surgery.
-Purchase foods and drinks that will prevent dehydration.
-Pick up two 12oz. bottles of: - Gatorade if you are not a diabetic (no red or purple) - Gatorade Zero if you are a diabetic (no red or purple) Pick up your skin prep wash and incentive spirometer from pre-admission testing.
-Finalize preparing your home for when you return after surgery.
-Stop blood thinning medications as directed by your prescribing physician or cardiologist.
-Stop shaving around surgery site three days prior to surgery.
-Before Surgery Take one shower using the prescribed CLIC treatment in the evening (See page 10 for instructions.)
-Take one shower using the prescribed CHG treatment in the evening.
-(See page 10 for instructions.)
-Drink one 12oz.
-Gatorade (non-diabetic) or Gatorade Zero (diabetic) at bedtime.
-Take Tylenol 1000mg before bedtime.
-Take your home medications as directed by your pre-admission testing instructions.
-Take your nome medications as directed by your pre-admission testing instructions.
-Prep paring for Same-Day or Overnight Hospital Stay ease bring with you: Clothing such as loose pajamas, short nightgowns, short robes, loose shorts, boxer shorts, t-shirts, under garments, and/or jogging suits.
-No jeans or leggings.
-Shoes with a back and non-skid soles so they will not slide off your feet.
-Personal hygiene toiletries (toothbrush, toothpaste, denture cleansers, deodorant, comb/brush).
-Eyeglasses, contact lenses, denture cases, hearing aid, and batteries.
-CPAP machine and tubing.
-Cell phone, magazines, newspapers.
-This handbook.
-Dlas as leave at home.
-Plea se leave at home: Jewelry, credit cards, check book, and large sums of cash at home.
-If you are planning to have prescriptions filled at the hospital pharmacy, please have payment information readily available.
+- □ Complete assigned Joint Education Class. - □ Make sure you have someone who can drive you home and support you for at least four days after surgery. - □ Make sure you have someone who can drive you to follow-up appointments for four to six weeks after surgery. - Discuss pain management plan during your stay and once you leave the hospital/surgical area. - □ Stop drinking alcohol and using smoking/tobacco products.

+For patients who are currently prescribed a long-acting glucagon-like peptide-1 receptor agonist medication (see page 7 for full list), schedule when you should pause use of this medication:

+- Daily dose pause use day of procedure only - □ Weekly dose pause use three weeks prior to procedure

+2 - 7 Days Before Surgery

+- □ Confirm care partner is available during and after surgery. - Plan meals for when you return home after surgery.
+Purchase foods and drinks that will prevent dehydration. - □ Pick up two 12oz. bottles of: - Gatorade if you are not a diabetic (no red or purple) - Gatorade Zero if you are a diabetic (no red or purple) - D Pick up your skin prep wash and incentive spirometer from pre-admission testing. - □ Finalize preparing your home for when you return after surgery. - □ Stop blood thinning medications as directed by your prescribing physician or cardiologist. - □ Stop shaving around surgery site three days prior to surgery.

+Day Before Surgery

+- □ Take one shower using the prescribed CHG treatment in the evening.
+(See page 10 for instructions.) - Drink one 12oz.
+Gatorade (non-diabetic) or Gatorade Zero (diabetic) at bedtime. - □ Take Tylenol 1000mg before bedtime. - □ Take your home medications as directed by your pre-admission testing instructions.

-Preparing for Surgery
+Preparing for Same-Day or Overnight Hospital Stay

-Showering with Chlorhexidine (CHG) Germ-Killing Treatment

-In preparation for your surgery, please shower with the prescribed Chlorhexidine (CHG) germ-killing treatment the evening before your surgery.
-This will reduce your risk of infection.

-How to use CHG treatment:

-- In the shower or tub, wash your hair/face/genitalia as usual with your normal shampoo/conditioner or soap. - Rinse your hair and body thoroughly to remove soap and shampoo residue. - Turn water off to apply CHG treatment. - With a fresh, clean wash cloth, apply the CHG treatment liberally to your entire body from the neck down using the following steps.
-Make no contact with your eyes, ears, mouth, internal genitals, or open wounds.

-- Wash the body gently for five minutes, paying special attention to the area where the procedure will be done. - Turn the water back on and rinse the body thoroughly. - Pat try with a clean soft towel. - Following the CHG treatment: - 1.
-Dress in clean pajamas or clothes. - 2.
-Use clean sheets on your bed after washing. - 3.
-DO NOT wash with regular soap after CHG is used. - 4.
-DO NOT put lotions, powders, or oils on your skin after bathing. - 5.
-If you feel itchy or your skin turns red, rinse your skin with water and stop using the product.
+Please bring with you:

+- □ Clothing such as loose pajamas, short nightgowns, short robes, loose shorts, boxer shorts, t-shirts, under garments, and/or jogging suits.
+No jeans or leggings. - □ Shoes with a back and non-skid soles so they will not slide off your feet. - Personal hygiene toiletries (toothbrush, toothpaste, denture cleansers, deodorant, comb/brush). - □ Eyeglasses, contact lenses, denture cases, hearing aid, and batteries. - □ CPAP machine and tubing. - □ Cell phone, magazines, newspapers. - □ This handbook.

+Please leave at home:

+- □ Jewelry, credit cards, check book, and large sums of cash at home. - □ If you are planning to have prescriptions filled at the hospital pharmacy, please have payment information readily available.

+One Week Prior to Surgery

+You should use a benzoyl peroxide wash in the shower to thoroughly cleanse your surgical side/site for one week prior to surgery.
+It should contain 10% benzoyl peroxide.
+If you are allergic to the benzoyl peroxide wash, or it causes a rash, please discontinue use.

+For shoulder surgery, cleanse the entire arm, hand, side of your upper body including neck, chest, and stomach as well as the shoulder and armpit.
+If you cannot reach these areas, have someone help you.